 Tammy Gordon, Dojo Cho and Instructor

 Aikido is an art that has the power to bring people together, which is one of the reasons I love it.
 I came to Aikido in 2010, when my then 9-year-old asked to try a martial art.
-Inspired by Aikido’s philosophies, I too joined the dojo, benefiting greatly from the teachings of Richard Price Sensei at Kure Beach Aikido and John Lothes Sensei at UNCW Aikido Club.
+Inspired by Aikido’s philosophies, I too joined the dojo, benefiting greatly from the teaching of Richard Price Sensei at Kure Beach Aikido and John Lothes Sensei at UNCW Aikido Club.
+Learning from Andrew Sato Shihan, Chief Instructor at the Aikido World Alliance, has been a privilege and an inspiration.
 I try to learn as much Aikido as I can wherever I go, and I’ve been lucky to be able to train on three different continents.
 At Hemlock Bluffs Aikido, I am honored to serve as Dojo Cho, a role that allows me to facilitate high quality, affordable training for others.
 Our dojo is a welcoming, positive place, and I feel grateful to be training with all these folks who have enthusiasm for the art and great Aikido vibes.

 Kevin Harvey, Instructor